About

 Pause Breathe Smile is growing tamariki wellbeing throughout primary and intermediate schools across Aotearoa.
 Originally developed in 2013 by Grant Rix with input from a range of experts in education, mental health, mātauranga Māori, psychology and the Mental Health Foundation of New Zealand.
 Pause Breathe Smile became fully funded by major sponsor Southern Cross, in 2020 and is still being led by the same people who have been leading since the beginning.

-Our purpose
+Our Purpose

 The Pause Breathe Smile Trust exists to help create a healthier New Zealand by equipping Kiwi kids with mind health skills.
 We believe that every child deserves to thrive and not just survive.

 Unfortunately, New Zealand ranks poorly regarding overall child wellbeing outcomes.* Turning these poor outcomes around and making Aotearoa the best place in the world to grow up will take large scale concerted efforts on behalf of Government, public services, private businesses, NGOs (like us), communities, whānau and schools.
-Everyone has a role to play because the choices we make as adults are connected to the health and wellbeing of our nation’s tamariki
+Everyone has a role to play because the choices we make as adults are connected to the health and wellbeing of our nation’s tamariki.

 For our part, Pause Breathe Smile can help ensure that our tamariki are equipped with awesome mental skills to meet the challenges of a rapidly changing, uncertain world.
 Skills like learning how to regulate emotions, build self-awareness and relate positively to others.
 We know that learning these skills early in life can help kids thrive now and in the future.